About the Associate Dean

 Associate Professor Stephen Fuller is the Associate Dean and Head of Sydney Medical School Nepean.
 He practices as a Clinical Haematologist at Nepean Hospital and is Deputy Chair of the Senior Medical Staff Council.
 Associate Professor Fuller is a Fellow of The Royal College of Pathologists of Australasia and The Royal Australasian College of Physicians, and is a member of a number of Learned Societies including the Haematology Society of Australia and New Zealand, the Chronic Lymphocytic Leukaemia Australian Research Consortium and the Australasian Leukaemia and Lymphoma Group.
 Associate Professor Fuller is a medical graduate of the University of NSW and has a PhD in Medicine from the University of Sydney.
 Since 2009 he has been Head of Academic Haematology at Nepean and is currently a member of the Nepean and Blue Mountains Local Health District Scientific Advisory Committee and the University of Sydney Human Research Ethics Committee.

-Associate Professor Fuller is actively involved in teaching and learning.
-He is Chair of the Haematology teaching block and is MD Co-ordinator at SMS Nepean.
+Associate Professor Fuller is actively involved in teaching and learning and is Chair of the Haematology teaching block.

 Associate Professor Fuller is actively engaged with local state and federal government representatives, business and community groups to support medical research at SMS Nepean.
 He has presented talks to local Rotary groups, patient support groups and business groups.